 Why do we need it?

 Traditionally, climate movements have focussed on advocating for net zero by a fixed date - 2070, 2050 or even 2025.
 Yet as well intentioned as these endeavours may be, they simply won't cut it.
-The climate won't magically improve improve after we reach net zero.
-CO2 would remain built up in the atmosphere, meaning that the negative effects of the climate crisis we experience today would continue for centuries to come, with some effects, particularly sea level rise, becoming ever worse.
+The climate won't magically improve after we reach net zero.
+CO2 would remain built up in the atmosphere, meaning that the negative effects of the climate crisis we experience today would continue for centuries to come, with some effects, particularly the rise in sea levels, becoming ever worse.

 There is a concept known as 'tipping points'.
 These are events which have the ability to fundamentally change a particular system.
 It is the point of no return for the climate.
 They may be the vanishing of natural carbon sinks, methane stored in permafrost, or even forest fires and the melting of the Arctic.
 These are the points beyond which the temperature stops being controlled solely by humans, and warming could spiral out of control.
 We don't know when we will reach these tipping points.
 We may have already hit them.